A 9-Step Guide to Developing a Mobile App

 The benefits of native apps include that they are faster and more stable than other apps.
 There is also tighter integration between them and the OS they were developed for.
 This allows your app to access device features such as Bluetooth, cameras and camera roll, contacts, maps, and more.

 A significant disadvantage of native apps is that they are the costliest to develop.
-Whatever it costs to develop the app for one OS is what you can expect to pay when developing it for another operating system.
+Whatever it costs to develop the app for one OS is what you can expect to pay when developing it for another OS.
 Native apps also have the longest development cycle.
-And there is a risk that you have to rewrite portions of the app following significant OS updates.
+And there is a risk that you will have to rewrite portions of the app following significant OS updates.

 Web-based App Development